Cauchy–Hadamard theorem: Theorem for one complex variable

 where lim sup denotes the limit superior, the limit as n approaches infinity of the supremum of the sequence values after the nth position.
-If the sequence values are unbounded so that the lim sup is ∞, then the power series does not converge near a, while if the lim sup is 0 then the radius of convergence is ∞, meaning that the series converges on the entire plane.
+If the sequence values is unbounded so that the lim sup is ∞, then the power series does not converge near a, while if the lim sup is 0 then the radius of convergence is ∞, meaning that the series converges on the entire plane.